 Simon Iachemet, cello

-It is their love for Berlin that brings these four passionate members of the Quatuor Agate together for the first time.
-These young musicians, native of the South of France (precisely Marseille, Toulouse and Bordeaux), found in Berlin the ideal environment for their natural curiosity.
-They share an enthusiasm for bold, alternative, even underground projects and in 2016 decided to set up the Agate Quartet to explore together their musical passions.
+Currently based in Paris, it is first their love for Berlin – its dynamic culture, rich and eclectic musical life – that brings these four passionate members of the Agate Quartet together for the first time.
+They share an enthusiasm for bold, alternative, even underground projects and in 2016, decide to set up the Agate Quartet to explore together their musical passions.

-Having all been through the CNSM (Conservatoire National Supérieur de Paris), they went on to study another two years at the Hochschule fur Musik “Hanns Eisler” in Berlin with Eberhard Feltz.
-This double French and German influence is a constant source of inspiration for all the musicians.
+Their encounter with the German musical tradition plays an equally important role in their artistic training.
+Having all been through the CNSMDP (Conservatoire National Supérieur de Musique et de Danse de Paris), they go on to study another 2 years at the Hochschule für Musik “Hanns Eisler” in Berlin with Eberhard Feltz; there, their own French musical tradition is confronted with the German tradition of the musical discourse.

-Adrien Jurkovic plays on a Giuseppe Giovanni Guarneri violin loaned by Dr Peter Hauber.
-Thomas Descamps plays on a Charles Coquet violin.
-Raphaël Pagnon plays on a Friedrich Albert viola.
-Simon Iachemet plays on a Patrick Robin cello.
+Adrien Jurkovic plays on a violin attributed to Giuseppe Giovanni Guarneri loaned by Dr Peter Hauber.
+Thomas Descamps plays on a Omobono Stradivari violin.
+Raphaël Pagnon plays on a Ferdinando Alberti viola.
+Simon Iachemet plays on a Giacinto Santagiuliana cello.